Getting Started with SoulslikeCombat

 3. Select your Unreal Engine project

-4. The plugin will be automatically installed with all binaries
+4. The plugin installs with all binaries

 Step 2: Enable the Plugin